astropy/astropy/docs/coordinates/velocities.rst

 =========================================

-The coordinate frame classes now support storing and transforming velocity data along with positional coordinate data.
+The coordinate frame classes now support storing and transforming velocity data (along side the positional coordinate data).
 Similar to the positional data --- that use the ``Representation`` classes to abstract away the particular representation and allow re-representing from, e.g., Cartesian to Spherical
 --- the velocity data makes use of ``Differential`` classes to do the same (for more information about the differential classes, see